Young Persons’ Advisory Group

 What does a Young Persons’ Advisory Group do?

-Children and young people are not just small adults – you have distinct physiological, developmental, and psychological characteristics.
-You deserve and must have the same access to high quality, evidence-based (from paediatric studies) health care as adults.
-To ensure that child health clinical research across Ireland is driven by your voice, the young person, this YPAG has been established.
-The aim of this YPAG is to ensure that research is relevant, responsive, and meets the needs of the young people affected.
+Children and young people are not just small adults – they have distinct physiological, developmental, and psychological characteristics and deserve the same access to high quality, evidence-based (from paediatric studies) health care as adults.
+To ensure that child health clinical research across Ireland is driven by the voice of children and young people, this YPAG has been established.
+It’s primary aim is to ensure that research is relevant, responsive, and meets the needs of the young people affected.

-You will be asked to attend a short online meeting every couple weeks (4-6 weeks) and a longer in person meeting on a Saturday 5/6 times a year.
-The in-person meetings will be held in different parts of the country.
-We will give you plenty of notice about these meetings and will help you prepare for them.
-We will also help you plan how you will get to the meetings.
-These meetings will be a great opportunity to meet fellow YPAG members, and to meet the researchers you’ll be helping.
-It won’t all be work though, as we will have plenty of opportunities to have fun!
-Food will be provided.
+Our members attend short online meetings every couple weeks (4-6 weeks) and longer in person meeting on a Saturday 5/6 times a year.
+The in-person meetings are held in different parts of the country.
+We provide plenty of notice to members and help them plan how to get to meetings.
+These meetings are a great opportunity to meet fellow YPAG members, meet the researchers you’ll be working with and to upskill with training sessions.

-The YPAG’s work will differ from study to study but below are some examples of the types of work the YPAG will do:
+The YPAG’s work differs from study to study, but below are some examples of the types of work the YPAG does:

 - Work with researchers to design research projects